Touffy/client-zip/README.md

 The current implementation does a fair bit of ArrayBuffer copying and allocation, much of which can be avoided with brand new (and sadly not widely supported yet) browser APIs like [`TextEncoder.encodeInto`](https://encoding.spec.whatwg.org/#dom-textencoder-encodeinto), [`TextEncoderStream`](https://encoding.spec.whatwg.org/#interface-textencoderstream), [BYOB Streams](https://streams.spec.whatwg.org/#byob-readers) and [`TransformStreams`](https://streams.spec.whatwg.org/#ts-model).

 CRC-32 computation is, and will certainly remain, by far the largest performance bottleneck in client-zip.
-Currently, it is implemented with a version of Sarwate's standard algorithm in WebAssmebly.
+Currently, it is implemented with a version of Sarwate's standard algorithm in WebAssembly.
 My initial experiments have shown that a naive version of the slice-by-8 algorithm runs no faster than that.
 I expect that slice-by-8 can ultimately quadruple the processing speed, but only if it takes advantage of the SIMD instructions in WebAssembly which, right now, are at best experimentally supported in browsers.
 Still, the performance gain is significant enough for client-zip that I would ship it along with the current implementation (as a fallback when SIMD is not supported).

 # Notes